Evangelistsb/celo-101-tutorial-on-dacade/README.md

         }
     ```

-- The _transfer_ function makes a transfer from your account to another registered user.
-Essentially, what it does is subtract that amount from your account balance and add it to the receiver's balance, and then sets the `lastDeposit` and `lastTransfer` properties of both accounts before emitting the `Transfer` event.
+- The function _accountDetails_ is a getter function that will return all the account details associated with the sender of the transaction.

     ```sol
         // get account details
         function accountDetails() external view returns (
             uint256,
             string memory,